top of page

 Planting plan

-The planting can be designed once the final plan is complete, or can be provided as a standalone item for new gardens or revamped planting schemes.
+The planting can be designed once the final plan is complete, or can be provided as a standalone item for new gardens or for for in-fill planting of existing beds.

-A fully drawn up plan is not always necessary unless you specifically want one to keep, but clients are always provided with a planting proposal outlining which plants will be in the scheme, along with a photo of each plant, and an idea of what season they flower in as well as whether or not they are evergreen.
-A plant list is also provided.
+A fully drawn up plan is not always necessary unless you specifically want one to keep, but you will be provided with a planting proposal outlining which plants will be in the scheme.

-The planting scheme really dictates the feel of the finished garden and plant choices are very personal - I work with you to achieve your unique scheme.
+The planting scheme really dictates the feel of the finished garden and plant choices should suit your style and maintenance capability.

 I can then quote to supply the plants and plant your garden.